edouardlib/EliOS/README.md

 3. Observable pattern from ReactiveX to do none ui tasks.

   # TD list
-  1. Decorator patern whit Swift Extension
+  1. Decorator patern whit Swift Extension and Delegates

 # Get start